Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 - How the project was built <-----------------------------------------------

-        Description of the project
+## Description of the project
-        Setup(Optional)
+        Setup(Optional) and technologies used
-        Technologies Used
-        Models
-        Server routes table(Method, Route or URL, Description as columns) Future Work
-        Resources

   <br/>
 ***